ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 First on the list is Microsoft's Consolas, which happens to be my all-time favorite monospace font.
-For practical use, I love the thicker characters that enhances readability at smaller sizes, and the generally narrower body to allow more columns to be shown in my code editor.
+For practical use, I love the thicker characters that enhance readability at smaller sizes, and the generally narrower body to allow more columns to be shown in my code editor.
 The details in the low-hanging "r", slightly triangular angles of "M", the slanting vertical line of the dollar symbol, and the